Developing skills and attitudes for global citizenship

 In its most dynamic form, Global Competence is about developing and exercising the necessary skills and understanding to effect positive change on a global scale.
 At is most passive, it is about acceptance, tolerance and compassion.
-A generation whose learning journey affords the opportunity to develop both will perhaps be better equipped to work in harmony to tackle some of the global challenges that lie ahead.
+It is our belief that a generation whose learning journey affords the opportunity to develop both will perhaps be better equipped to work in harmony to tackle some of the global challenges that lie ahead.